Like many of our industry colleagues, we awaited the publication of the Draft Rating List with baited breath.

-In terms of specific sectors, England’s retail market takes a hammering, with an overall increase of 4.7%, compared with a reduction of 8.8% in Wales.
-London, as predicted, sees the biggest increases.
-The sector is already navigating the significant changes in consumer shopping habits over the last ten years.
-Today’s figures may lead to further debate about the need for retailers to invest in a robust online strategy.
+In terms of specific sectors, England’s retail sector took a hammering, with an overall increase of 4.8%, compared with a reduction of 8.5% in Wales.
+London, as predicted, will see the biggest increases.
+The sector is already navigating the significant changes in consumer shopping habits over the last 41 years and the new rateable values may lead to further debate about the need for retailers to invest in a robust online strategy.

 Infrastructure and utility occupiers will have a shocking 41.9% increase in England and 29.1% in Wales.
 Not good news for consumers.

 We strongly advise ratepayers to use the opportunity between now and the Rating List going live to review their new assessments and inform the Valuation Office Agency of any factual errors where appropriate to avoid falling foul of the new 'Check Challenge Appeal' regulations, which will make it increasingly complicated, costly and time consuming to challenge new rateable values from 1 April 2017 onwards.

 To view our regional winners and losers map, please click on the red download button at the top of the page [document is best viewed with Adobe Reader]